mona-jena/Toy-Block-Factory-Web-App/README.md

 There is a factory that makes toy blocks.
 The blocks come in three different shapes (square, circle and triangle) and in three different colours (red, blue and yellow)

-The factory produces things per order.
+The factory does not keep any stock of blocks, instead blocks are produced per order.
+For example let's say the factory gets 3 orders in a day, the factory would make each order on it's own.

 An order consists of a combination of shapes and colors.
 Below is an example of what an order would look like:

 |          | Red | Blue | Yellow |
 |----------|-----|------|--------|